Best FFmpeg API Services Compared (2026)

 Pick FFmpeg Micro if you want full FFmpeg flexibility with predictable per-minute pricing.
 Especially strong if you're building automation workflows with n8n or Make.com, or integrating video processing into AI agents via MCP.

 Pick Rendi if you're already comfortable writing FFmpeg CLI commands and want to send raw command strings to the cloud.
-The GB-based pricing works well for quick operations on large files.
+The GB-based pricing works well for quick operations on large files, and they offer the most advanced features (chained commands, persistent storage, up to 256 vCPUs).

 Pick ffmpegapi.net if your use case is covered by their pre-built endpoints and you want AI caption generation out of the box.